NCEAS/metadig-r/README.md

 ### `runCheck(checkXML, metadataXML)`

-Quality checks authored for the Java quality engine can be tested in the R environment using the `metadig`.
-Checks must be written in an XML format, including the source code of the check.
+Quality checks authored for the Java quality engine can be tested in the R environment using the *metadig* package.
+Checks must be written in an XML format designed for the quality engine, which including the source code of the check.

-Examples of quality checks written in R are available in the `metadig` package.
+Examples of quality checks written in R are available in the *metadig* package.
 The following example runs a quaility check in the R environment, using an example metadata file that is also provided by the package: